touchpi/devbuster/README.md

 - cd to your touchpi folder
 - Install touchpi once with `./scripts/install.sh` (venv and python requirements are installed)

+### Cleanup
+- The docker image and its container file are no longer needed and can be removed
+- `/mnt/c/wsl/devbuster.tar` is no longer needed and can be deleted

 ### Use
 - Run your X Windows Server
 - Open your development shell with: `wsl -d devbuster`
 - Default browser is chromium.
-Just enter `chromium` in your WSL shell. <u>It is not recommended to use this browser for internet surfing</u>, because it is an old version with lots of vulnerabilities.
+Just enter `chromium` in your WSL shell.
+It should apear a X Window with the chromium browser. <u>It is not recommended to use this browser for internet surfing</u>, because it is an old version with lots of vulnerabilities.
 Just use it internally or use it only with well known internets sites (e.g. entering your pycharm licence key).
 - `cd touchpi`
-- Run touchpi with `./start.sh`
+- Run touchpi with `./start.sh`.
+It will apear as X Window.
 - Start your IDE in your WSL devbuster shell.
 If it is graphical it will apear as X Window.

-### Cleanup
-- The docker image and its container file are no longer needed and can be removed
-- `/mnt/c/wsl/devbuster.tar` is no longer needed and can be deleted
+To run touchpi from an IDE, you have to set the python working directory to the folder touchpi/touchpi

 Happy developing.
-Guides for developer and other images types are in work.
+Guides for developer and other image types are in work.